 If you have a loved one with special needs, it is important to talk to an estate lawyer about how your estate plan can provide for them after you are gone.
 A Special Needs Trust can help your loved one continue to receive government benefits while also benefitting from the Trust.

 There are many types of trusts.
-Generally, trusts are not subject to the probate process (and therefore not subject to probate tax), they are private documents (whereas probated Wills are recorded during probate).
-Trusts can also provide tax benefits.
+Trusts can provide tax benefits.
+Some trusts are not subject to the probate process and therefore not subject to probate taxes.

 2) What is “probate”?

-Probate is the court process of proving and recording a Will as the authentic and valid Last Will and Testament of the deceased person.
-Qualification of Executors usually takes place when a Will is probated.
+Probate is the court process of proving and recording a Will as the authentic and valid Last Will and Testament of a deceased person.
+Qualification of an Executor usually takes place when a Will is probated.

 Yes.
-A relatively small probate tax applies when probate of a Will occurs based on the value of the assets transferred by a Will.
+A probate tax applies when probate of a Will occurs which is based on the value of the assets transferred by a Will.
 A final income tax return for the deceased person may need to be filed.
 Virginia and federal estate tax returns may also be required.
-You should always consult with an accountant about tax filings.
+You should consult with an accountant about tax filings.

 4) I don’t want to be hooked up to machines when I die.
 How can I avoid this?

-Many people sign a “Living Will” or “Death With Dignity Declaration” which allows you to direct that you do not want to be kept alive by life-prolonging procedures and that you wish to die naturally, at the time when your attending physician determines that your death is imminent.
+Many people sign a “Living Will” or “Death With Dignity Declaration” by which you can direct that you do not want to be kept alive by life-prolonging procedures in the event your death is imminent as determined by your attending physician and that you wish to die naturally.

 5) How much do you charge for a Will?

-Once you have explained what you are looking for during your appointment, we then can quote you a fee.
+Once you decide what documents you want our law firm to prepare, after meeting with us at an initial appointment, we then can quote you a fee.
 If you decide you do not want to have anything drafted, then there would be no charge for the appointment.
 If you decide you do want the law firm to draft documents for you, then you can sign an engagement agreement detailing the work to be done.